MisterDA/love-release/README.md

 `love-release.sh [-ADLMW] [-t project_title] [-r release_dir] [-l love_version] [FILES...]`

 ### DESCRIPTION
-love-release.sh can be used to generate Love 2D game applications and get over the fastidious zipping commands you had to do.
+love-release.sh can be used to generate LÖVE game applications and get over the fastidious zipping commands you had to do.

 The script fully supports Windows, MacOS either on x86 or x64, Debian and Android packages.
-It needs an Internet connection to download Love files, and relies on `curl`, `zip` and `unzip` commands.
+It needs an Internet connection to download LÖVE files.

 ### CONFIGURATION
 You can install `lua` and add a `conf.lua` to your project to get automatic releases.